jmspit/dodo/DEVELOPER.md

   - loading an invalid private key
   - unable to allocate memory

-whilst SystemError is *returned* when, for example,
+whilst dodo::common::SystemError is *returned* when, for example,

   - a fqdn fails to resolve
   - send / receive timeouts